Melbourne: Top 10 Things to Do

 Father and Son sculpture

-This narrow street is famous for its abundance of street art.
+The narrow alleyway Hosier Lane is famous for its abundance of street art.

 Street Art Hosier Lane